Midterm milestones: 1st lesbian governor; MD's Black gov

 A Massachusetts Democrat is the country’s first openly lesbian candidate to be elected to the office of governor.
 In Maryland, voters elected the state's first Black governor.
-Vermont will finally send a woman to Congress, after being the only state not to ever have female representation in the House.
+Vermont will finally send a woman to Congress, after being the only state never to have had female representation in the House.

 The number of women serving as governors will hit double digits for the first time in 2023, with at least 12 women set to lead states.
 Ten had already won their races; two other races had not been decided but featured women candidates in both parties.